Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

-Formula from balancer.
+Formula from balancer (https://docs.balancer.finance/protocol/index#out-given-in).
 Calculates the maximum amount of tokens that can be sold by the AMM when buying the specified amount of tokens.

 ## RequireAMMFills statement